-Another major problem operators had to overcome is the risk averseness of enterprise IT buyers, who tend to favour datacentre locations that are in easy reach of their own headquarters, continues Wallage.
+Another major problem operators had to overcome was the risk averseness of enterprise IT buyers, who tend to favour datacentre locations that are in easy reach of their own headquarters.

-“It’s psychological, really,” he says.
-“People like to be able to visit the datacentre housing their IT or feel like they are reasonably close to it.”
+“It’s psychological, really,” says Wallage.
+“People like to be able to visit the datacentre housing their IT or feel reasonably close to it.”

 And if they did manage to convince a company elsewhere in Europe to relocate their applications and workloads to a datacentre in Denmark, Finland, Iceland, Norway or Sweden, for example, there were no guarantees the operator would be allowed to publicly name the client as a reference customer anyway.

-Mainly because enterprises do not want to run the risk of sign-posting to nefarious third parties where their business-critical data is being stored.
+That’s mainly because enterprises do not want to run the risk of signposting to nefarious third parties where their business-critical data is being stored.

 “There has always been a lack of case studies for operators to point to because many clients are not willing to talk about their [datacentre strategies] publicly.
 So the lack of real-world examples for operators to talk about did not make things easier either,” he adds.